carlosisraelsilva/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get started get a local copy up and running install it locally using npm
+To get a local copy up and running, follow these steps.

+### Prerequisites

+In order to run this project you need to Instal the GitHub On your PC

+### Setup

+Clone this repository to your desired folder

+### Install

+Get a local copy up

+### Usage

+Run it locally using npm

+### Run tests

+To run tests, update github on your browser

 ## 👥 Authors <a name="authors"></a>